songhan89/multi-agent-RL-patrol-dispatch/README.md

 * Understand the NN architecture size

 18 Sep
-* We found that the action choice - travel to nearest patrol area is causing suboptimal optimization, this action should be removed
+* We found that the action choice - travel to nearest patrol area is causing suboptimal optimization, this action should be removed [done]
-* Bug found with `least_disruption_action` whereby the heap queue was not implemented correctly
+* Bug found with `least_disruption_action` whereby the heap queue was not implemented correctly [done]

+25 Sep
+* Add additional metric to return response rate per sector